tashirosota/poke_make/README.md

 hello # call make hello with pokemon
 ```

-## Bugs and Feature Requests
+### Bugs and Feature requests

-We welcome Bugs and Feature Requests.
-Feel free to send us an issue or PR.
+Feel free to open an issues or a PR to contribute to the project.